Keeping Patients Safe

 - Arrive on time to your appointment, please do not come too early in order to avoid too many people in the same vicinity.

-- At this time, St. Mary’s is not permitting patients and visitors to the hospital to wear their own masks.
+- At this time, St. Mary’s is not permitting patients or Care Partners to the hospital to wear their own masks.
 If you arrive with your own mask you will be kindly asked to remove it and given a mask at the screening location to wear during your appointment.

 - Please remember to wear your mask throughout the hospital, sanitize your hands when you enter and leave the clinic and if you move about through the hospital.
 It is important to put on, take off, and wear a mask properly to stay safe.
 Click here for and instruction sheet.